-Family documents travel on video
+Greek family documents travel on YouTube

 “We have been traveling the world with the children since they were born, and very often our friends were asking, are you crazy, going there with the children?
 All this travel, how do you manage?”, says Maria, a Greek language teacher in Athens.

 So two years ago the Greek family decided to start documenting the journeys on video, shot with their mobile phones.
 Last spring’s lockdown allowed them the time to organize their material, set up the channel and start to upload content on YouTube.

 Their clips are in the Greek language but have English subtitles added for their global audience.
 Episodes from the trips to Borneo and Tunisia are already online, with Mexico, Beliz and Guatemala soon to follow.